InfyniteHeap/GCL/README.md

 The Grid Craft Launcher, also called "GCL", is one of good alternatives of Minecraft official launcher.
 Thanks to Rust, it is fast and memory-safety!

+GCL is simple but powerful enough to match all what you required!
+Game download, mods installation and management, Microsoft OAuth2 authriozation...all of which are covered!

+Because GCL binary build does not carry a large and clumsy Chromium, it costs less resources and brings more comforts.

 GCL is also a cross-platform launcher!
-It can runs on mutiple operating systems and brings you the same experiences.
+It can run on mutiple operating systems and bring you the same experiences.

-Because GCL binary build does not carry a large and clumsy Chromium, it costs less resources and brings more comforts.

 ### Download

-Turn to release page to download the latest version of GCL.
+The release page offers the download links of the latest version of GCL.

 ### License

-This software is distributed under GPL-v3 license.
+This software is distributed under GPL-3.0 license.

 ### Contribution